WSU-kduncan/f23cicd-benXhawk/project4/README-CI.md

 	Building and Running Dockerfile
-	I used the commands, "sudo apt install docker", "sudo apt install podman", and "sudo apt install docker.io" to install the actual docker package onto my instance, and the docker-podman dependency to be able to interact and run container images.
+	I used the commands, "sudo apt install docker", "sudo apt install podman", and "sudo apt install docker.io" to install the actual docker package onto my instance, and the podman dependency to be able to interact and run container images.
 Docker.io is the version of docker created for ubuntu instances, so I had to install that as well For my dockerfile, I chose to use nginx for my webserver, and I copied the html file contents into the docker images's directory.
 I also made sure to set global configurations on and to not allow the image to run in the background.